 The typical seminar consists of a series of solutions and 10-15 minute presentations punctuated by discussion.
 We all contribute but I emphasize the complete reversal of roles.
 You take an active role in teaching yourselves.
 It is your class!
-This year I have added one rule: Except for your final toy presentation, there will be no PowerPoint presentations.
-Instead of spending time on slick visuals I would like you to focus on content.
-You still have considerable choice in how you present material.
+There is but one rule: Except for your final toy presentation, there will be no PowerPoint presentations.